 The Stanford Introductory Studies Fellowship to Diversify Teaching and Learning

-Applications will close February 1, 2022, and must be submitted through Interfolio.
-Offers of employment are made contingent upon the successful completion of a background check and ability to demonstrate eligibility to work in the US.
+Applications will close February 1, 2023.
+Offers of employment are made contingent upon the successful completion of a background check and ability to demonstrate eligibility to work in the United States.

 - Cover letter that addresses all aspects of your qualifications including:

-- Demonstrated excellence in teaching, especially first-year students
+- Demonstrated excellence in teaching, especially as it may apply to teaching first-year students in discussion-based seminars

 - Intellectual flexibility to teach material outside of your specialization and discipline

-- Diversity, Equity, and Inclusion statement: Applicants should provide evidence of experience with and a commitment to diversity, equity, and inclusion through teaching and mentoring.
+- Diversity, Equity, and Inclusion statement: Applicants should provide evidence of experience with and a commitment to diversity, equity, and inclusion, especially through teaching and mentoring students.

 - Current curriculum vitae.

-- Demographic Profile: including degree granting institution and date of Ph.D. which must have been earned no earlier than 2016.
-Applications will be considered incomplete if the Demographic Profile is missing information.
+- Demographic Profile: including degree granting institution and date of Ph.D. which should have been earned no earlier than 2017.
+Please select ABD as the highest degree if you expect to earn your PhD in June 2023.

-- Spring Course Choices: rank the 2 spring courses that you would consider yourself best fitted to teach.
+- COLLEGE only: Spring Course Choices: rank the 2 spring courses that you would consider yourself best fitted to teach.

 Stanford University is an equal employment opportunity and affirmative action employer and is committed to recruiting and hiring qualified women, minorities, protected veterans and individuals with disabilities.